HR How-To: 6 Steps to Employee Benefits Success

 Some of the lessons that can be drawn from Joy's experiences:

 Working previously at a company where there were a lot of family-focused benefits, Joy says she arrived at QBE well aware of the power of a great platform.
 "I personally used many of those benefits at my earlier company," she said.
 "So I understood the value these services can bring to an employee's life."
 She also researched what was new in the field through colleagues at other companies and talked often with existing vendors about what products were coming down the pipeline.
-When asked how QBE could expand upon the successful back-up care and parental leave programs they already offered, she was ready with a presentation of benefits that spanned from services to help employees find elder care to milk shipping for nursing mothers.
+When asked how QBE could expand upon the successful back-up care and parental leave programs they already offered, she was ready with a presentation of benefits that spanned services to help employees find elder care to milk shipping for nursing mothers.
 "You know you might not get everything," she says.
 "But you always have to understand what is available and advocate for your employees."

 Listen To Your Employees

-Affinity groups are one great source of gathering feedback on the evolving needs of employees.
+Affinity groups are a great source to gather feedback on the evolving needs of employees.
 But sometimes, the best insights comes from informal conversations around the office.
 Joy recalls the origins of the QBE milk-shipping program - a casual chat she had with a new mom who who'd just returned from maternity leave.
 The woman talked about the challenges of nursing while on business travel, and the fact that an upcoming trip meant she'd have to throw away any milk she'd pump while she was gone.
 Joy brought that conversation to her company's leaders which led to discussion and an eventual decision to implement a mother's milk shipping program.
 Through face-to-face conversations, we've ended up with fantastic programs that come from very personal needs."

 Don't Be Afraid to Use Your Own Perspective